carpentries/instructor-training/_episodes/18-preparation.md

 able to find a way to fit certain concepts in with later content if they know it has been missed.
 - **Communicate with your learners** about where they can find skipped content and whether any help may be available to support their independent work.
 Cutting content may make them feel anxious, but it will help for them to know how to follow up.

+## Review the Instructor Notes
+Many of The Carpentries lessons have instructor's notes, with information from instructors who have already taught the material.
+This can be a valuable resource when preparing lessons, especially when teaching a lesson for the first time.
+The instructor notes are linked on each lesson page under the "Extras" pull down menu.
+In addition, configuration problems and other technical hurdles common across multiple lessons are detailed [in this community-developed page][Config] along with suggested solutions.
+This link is built into each workshop website as well for easy access by learners and during workshops.
+When you find new problems or solutions, please contribute!

 ## Review Prior Feedback